akangkhi/rdcn-adbu/docs/package/index.md

 Module II will require an UART device to work with.

 This DBC device is an fibre ONT, mostly used in customer network premises.
-Unlike the enterprise grade networking devices, This device doesn't have a dedicated COM port.But it has a port reserved for such purposes.
+Unlike the enterprise grade networking devices, This device doesn't have a dedicated COM port.
+But it has a port reserved for such purposes.
 Modification is done to the board to expose the COM port.
 This COM port supports only UART at 115200 baud.

 The wire color codes are as follows: